charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

                      ├── 3_CheckBamReadgroups.py
                      └── 4_RelocateBamFiles.py

-The goal of this task is to parse the original source of BAM files (here a hard-drive) to rationalize their organization, make some adjustements and extract information.
+The objective here is to parse the original BAM files source, re-organize them, make some adjustements and extract information.

 Associated data folder(s): `./data/tribolium_bam`.